-Pursuant to an employment agreement between the Corporation and Alexandra Drapack, in the event that Ms. Drapack' employment is terminated by the Corporation without cause, the Corporation shall pay Ms. Drapack a lump-sum amount equal to two (2) times the sum of the executive's (i) base salary and (ii) average annualized bonus paid or declared in the last two years, in lieu of notice.
-The Corporation shall also continue all of Ms. Drapack' benefits for a corresponding period of two (2) years from of the cessation of his employment.
+- Termination for Cause: In the event that Ms. Drapack's employment is terminated for cause for which no notice is required under the ESA, Ms. Drapack will only be entitled to any wages and vacation pay accrued and owing, reimbursement of expenses incurred and any minimum statutory entitlement under the ESA.
+If notice is required under the ESA, Ms. Drapack will be entitled to the minimum amount of working notice or payment in lieu prescribed under the ESA, statutory severance pay (if any), any wages and vacation pay accrued and owing, reimbursement of expenses incurred, benefit plan contributions required during working notice period and any minimum statutory entitlement under the ESA. - Termination without Cause: In the event that Ms. Drapack's employment is terminated by the Corporation without cause, the Corporation shall pay Ms. Drapack a lump-sum amount equal to the greater of: (A) Ms. Drapack's wages in lieu of the minimum working notice under the ESA and statutory severance pay; and (B) two (2) times the sum of Ms. Drapack's (i) base salary and (ii) average annualized bonus paid or declared in the last two years, in lieu of notice.
+The Corporation shall also continue all of Ms. Drapack's benefits for the Extended Benefit Period.
 In addition to Options already vested, as applicable, Ms. Drapack shall be entitled to exercise Options vesting during the Extended Benefit Period pursuant to the provisions of the Option Plan.
-In addition to the payment referred to above, Ms. Drapack will be entitled to the current year short term incentive payment in accordance with the actual achievements during the period in which he was employed.
-Ms. Drapack shall have no obligation to mitigate his damages with respect to these payments and benefits.
-If the termination of the employment of Ms. Drapack is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twenty four (24) months following the completion of a Change of Control, Ms. Drapack shall be deemed to have been terminated without cause under his employment agreement and all Options shall immediately vest and become exercisable.
-Ms. Drapack shall lump-sum amount equal to two (2) times the sum of the executive's (i) base salary and (ii) average annualized bonus paid or declared in the last two years.
-The previous amounts will be paid within 30 days of the cessation of his employment.
-In addition to the payment referred to above, Ms. Drapack will be entitled to the current year short term incentive payment in accordance with the actual achievements for the period during which he was employed; such payment being made by the Corporation to Ms. Drapack forthwith.
-The Corporation shall continue also continue all of Ms. Drapack's benefits for a corresponding period of time of one and half (1.5) years from the cessation of his employment.
+All RSUs held by Ms. Drapack will be dealt with in accordance with the RSU Plan and RSU award agreement.
+In addition to the payment referred to above.
+Ms. Drapack will be entitled to bonus payment for the current year based on 100% achievement for the pro-rated period in which Ms. Drapack is actively employed.
+Ms. Drapack is also entitled to any accrued and unpaid wages, vacation pay, reimbursement for expenses and any minimum statutory entitlements under the ESA.
+Ms. Drapack shall have no obligation to mitigate her damages with respect to these payments and benefits. - Change of Control: If the termination of the employment of Ms. Drapack is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twenty four (24) months of the completion of a Change of Control, Ms. Drapack shall be deemed to have been terminated without cause under her employment agreement and all Options and RSUs held by Ms. Drapack shall immediately vest and be exercisable and/or paid out.
+Ms. Drapack shall receive a lump sum payment amounting to two (2) times the sum of his (i) base salary and (ii) average annualized bonus paid or declared in the last two years.
+In addition, Ms. Drapack will be entitled to: (a) bonus payment for the current year based on 100% achievement for the pro-rated period in which Ms. Drapack is actively employed; (b) lump-sum cash payment equal to the value of any RSU grants made to Ms. Drapack in the last two years; and (c) benefit plan contributions for 2 years.
+Ms. Drapack is also entitled to any accrued and unpaid wages, vacation pay, reimbursement for expenses and any minimum statutory entitlements under the ESA.
+Ms. Drapack shall have no obligation to mitigate her damages with respect to these payments and benefits.

-The following shows the estimated incremental payments that would be payable to each of the NEOs of the Corporation in the event of a change of control or termination without cause of such NEOs on December 31, 2020.
+The following shows the estimated incremental payments that would be payable to each of the NEOs of the Corporation in the event of a change of control or termination without cause of such NEOs on December 31, 2021.